-Division Chief: Zev Williams, MD, PhDThe Division of Reproductive Endocrinology & Infertility sees patients in a brand-new fertility center with a state-of-the-art IVF laboratory.
-Our fertility team focuses both on cutting-edge innovation and patient experience.
+Division Chief: Zev Williams, MD, PhDThe Division of Reproductive Endocrinology & Infertility at Columbia sees patients in a brand-new fertility center with a state-of-the-art IVF laboratory.
+Led by international pioneers in reproductive medicine, our fertility team focuses both on cutting-edge innovation and patient experience.
 Our physicians have successfully treated many patients who have struggled for years with issues related to infertility and recurrent pregnancy loss.